Frequently Asked Questions about World Gorilla Marathon

 1. What is the World Gorilla Marathon?

 Participants can join the physical marathon in Kampala, Uganda.
-Uganda is home to more than half of the world’s remaining mountain gorilla population; which are found in Bwindi Impenetrable National Park and Mgahinga Gorilla National Park which are some of the world’s most biologically diverse ecosystems renowned for the adventurous experience of trekking endangered gorillas.
+As documented by Winston Churchill in his book: “My African Journey”, Uganda is the Peral of Africa and home to more than half of the world’s remaining mountain gorilla population, which are found in Bwindi Impenetrable National Park and Mgahinga Gorilla National Park, some of the world’s most biologically diverse ecosystems renowned for the adventurous experience of trekking endangered gorillas.in their natural habitat.

 Yes.
 The virtual marathon allows anyone globally to run or walk from any location while supporting the cause.
-All virtual participants will receive a digital finisher’s certificate, and international delivery of medals (where possible) and race packs is available.
+All virtual participants will receive a digital finisher’s certificate, (where possible).

-The marathon shall be held every year on September 24 (if it’s a Sunday) or the immediate Sunday following World Gorilla Day to maximize global participation and awareness.
-This year’s marathon will be held on 21 September 2025.
+The marathon shall be held every year on September 24 (if it’s a Sunday or on another confirmed day within the World Gorilla Day-week to maximize global participation and awareness although the inaugural race is scheduled to take place on 20 September 2026 in Kampala, Uganda.

 Yes.
 Runners can choose from: